ICE Mortgage Technology Scripting Objects Reference

 }

-performAction("actionName", actionOptions);
+performAction("actionName", actionOptions)

 Performs a pre-defined action within the application, passing an optional actionOptions object with any options supported by the specified action.
 These actions generally will result in data being